FontoXML/fontoxpath/README.md

 ```
 npm run test [--ci_mode] [--integration_tests]
->>>>>>> Add istanbul build.
 ```

-The integration tests run all tests only using the externally public API, using the clusore build.
+The integration tests run all tests only using the externally public API, using the closure build.